Hixie/isd/servers/src/systems-server/README.md

    of each there is.
 (The difference between the sum of these quantities and the given total quantity is the number of unknown ores.)
 These numbers are quantities, not masses.

+> TODO: change this to use a binary response

 #### `fcRegion` (0x14)